Global Activities

 III Organized Holiday Gift Drive for Neglected and Abused Children living in Poverty

-In December 2024, ITOCHU International Inc. (“III”) joined the annual holiday gift drive run by New York Society for the Prevention of Cruelty to Children, a non-profit organization that provides care and treatment to children to help them recover from abuse, neglect, and domestic violence.
-Over 15 III employees volunteered to purchase gifts to help the organization make sure all of the 300+ children in the organization’s care.
-The collected gifts, which included dolls, toys, sports equipment, board games, jewelry-making kits and more, were delivered to the organization for distribution in time for the holidays.
-Thank-you note from the organization says: “Your generosity will undoubtedly bring smiles and joy to the (children’s) holiday celebrations.”
+Every December, ITOCHU International Inc. (III) has joined the annual holiday gift drive run by New York Society for the Prevention of Cruelty to Children (NYSPCC), a non-profit organization that provides care and treatment to children living in poverty to help them recover from abuse, neglect, and domestic violence.
+Since 2018, III employees has volunteered to purchase gifts to help the organization make sure the 300+ children in the organization’s care.
+The collected gifts, which included sports equipment, toys and board games and more, were delivered to the organization for distribution in time the holidays.
+III has also donated to help organize the holiday party where the gifts were handed out to the children.
+The Thank-You note from the organization says: “We are deeply grateful to ITOCHU for helping bring the joy, excitement and smiles on the faces of our children and make memorable celebration possible.”

 Latin America Bloc